Audubon Live!

 Q: The camera's down!
 What's happening?

-A: This camera is powered by solar energy.
-Expect streaming interruptions during low-light conditions, overcast, and unfavorable weather—when the camera has not received enough sunlight to power up.
+A: The cameras are powered by solar energy.
+Expect streaming interruptions during low-light conditions, overcast, and unfavorable weather—when the cameras have not received enough sunlight to power up.

 Q: What's that shiny thing in the nest?